Iron Guard death squads: Decemviri

 The Decemviri, so called because they numbered ten men, like their Ancient Roman equivalents, the Decemviri, shot Mihai Stelescu in his hospital bed between 38 and about 200 times on July 16, 1936.
 After shooting him, they cut him into pieces with axes and danced around the body of the victim.
 Four of those involved in Stelescu's execution were theology students.
 Stelescu had left the Iron Guard, forming the rival Crusade of Romanianism, and launching a series of public attacks against Codreanu.
 Codreanu could not abide this betrayal, although both he and the assassins (rather implausibly) denied he knew about the plan or had consented to it.

 Ion Caratănase led the squad; its other members were Iosif Bozântan, Ștefan Curcă, Ion Pele, Grigore Ion State, Ion Atanasiu, Gavrilă Bogdan, Radu Vlad, Ștefan Georgescu, and Ion Trandafir.
 Arrested immediately, the men were sentenced to hard labour for life.
 They were all killed, along with the Nicadori and Codreanu, on November 30, 1938, while being transported to Jilava prison.

 Răzbunători

-Răzbunătorii - the "Avengers" - assassinated Prime Minister Armand Călinescu on September 21, 1939.
+Răzbunătorii - the "Avengers" - pursued Prime Minister Armand Călinescu and assassinated him on September 21, 1939.
 Călinescu had been minister of the interior at the time of Codreanu's death, and thus had some connection with it.
 A few months after Codreanu was killed, King Carol's police uncovered a plot to exact revenge on Călinescu.
 Carol retaliated by ordering members of the Iron Guard rounded up and put to death without trial.
 The exact number executed was never known; estimates were as high as six thousand.

 In response, nine young Legionnaires ambushed Călinescu while he was on his way to work.
 They were: